justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 ## How is PIE structured?

 We have divided our foundations, components and assets into multiple libraries, so they can be easily found and referenced.
-All of them can be found on the [PIE Team]() section in Figma.
+All of them can be found on the [Getting started with Figma files](/designers/getting-started/figma-files) section.

 You’ll need to enable these libraries if you want to use the PIE design system for your products.
-If you don’t know how to do that, please read our [‘How to enable libraries in Figma’]() guide.

 {% contentPageImage {
 src: "../../../assets/img/designers/getting-started/overview/libraries-wheel.svg",